Seattle officer investigated for illegally buying, using oxycodone resigns from department, city’s police watchdog says

 In May 2020, shortly after the Pierce County Sheriff’s Department informed the OPA it was done investigating the girl’s abuse claims but wouldn’t be seeking criminal charges, OPA investigators subpoenaed the phone records of the girl’s mother.
 They showed the Seattle officer’s phone number had exchanged 736 text messages and had six phone calls with the woman’s phone from October 2019 to May 2020.

-Investigators interviewed the woman, who said she sold oxycodone to the officer at least 10 times and that was still in touch about buying more pills, the summary states.
+Investigators interviewed the woman, who said she sold oxycodone to the officer at least 10 times and that he was still in touch about buying more pills, the summary states.

 Based on her statements and phone records, OPA referred the case for criminal investigation to the King County Sheriff’s Office on May 26, 2020.
 On Aug.
 13, 2020, KCSO returned the case to OPA with a one-page report.